The limitations of sector classification systems

 Are these difficulties universal?

-GE is just one example of many that illustrate the complexities that can arise with sector and industry classifications.
-Of course, it’s possible for a company to have a number of business lines and still be relatively easy to classify.
-Oracle, for example, has a wide range of businesses under its umbrella—manufacturing everything from servers to the Java programming language—but can still be understood as a company in the technology sector.
-There may be some cases where its solutions are used in other industries, but it principally provides technology solutions.
+It is possible for a company to have a number of business lines and still be relatively easy to classify.
+Some companies may have a wide range of businesses under their umbrella but can still be understood as belonging in a particular sector.
 Investors should always conduct careful research into any company they invest in to determine what exposures they may be gaining.

 The limitations of the classification systems can also affect an investor’s ability to diversify appropriately.
 To reduce risk, investors can choose certain companies because they expect those securities to have low correlations to other portfolio holdings and perform independently in response to changes in the business cycle.
 Because a classification system may not adequately explain how a company generates its revenues, it could cause investors to unwittingly reduce overall portfolio diversification by choosing assets that are highly correlated to other portfolio holdings.